Emotional Targeting in Copywriting: Using Psychology to Boost Sales

 Ready to master the art of emotional marketing?
 Let’s dive in.

-Why Emotions Drive Consumer Behavior?
+Why Emotions Drive Consumer Behavior: The Science Behind the Sale

-🔎 Studies show that people rely on emotions rather than information to make brand decisions.
+Studies show that people rely on emotions rather than information to make brand decisions.

-Research from Harvard Professor Gerald Zaltman reveals that 95% of purchasing decisions are subconscious — driven primarily by emotions, not logic.
+Research from Harvard Professor Gerald Zaltman reveals that 95% of purchasing decisions are subconscious—driven primarily by emotions, not logic.

 When a brand triggers a strong emotional response, it: